 - Customer Contact Information: Phone number, email address, and billing/shipping address are especially important for high-value transactions.

 - Card Information: Name as it appears on the card, expiration date, credit card number, and CVV code should all be required in order to further determine that the customer is in possession of the card.

 Although CNP transactions might sound a little scary, many business models require them in order to be successful.
-With Fattmerchant, we offer secure ways to accept CNP transactions without the hassle.
+At Fattmerchant, we offer various ways to securely accept CNP transactions.

-- eCommerce Shopping Carts: If you’re looking for an online gateway for your eCommerce business, we’ll build you one of the most trusted payment gateways in the industry – our partner Authorize.net.
-You’ll experience all of the benefits of processing with Authorize.net with the simple subscription pricing Fattmerchant is known for.
+If you’re looking for an online gateway for your eCommerce business, we’ll build you one of the most trusted payment gateways in the industry – our partner Authorize.net.

-- Payments API: Do you have your own application that you want to accept payments through?
-The Fattmerchant API is built to help developers create a payment flow that’s perfect for their needs.
+Do you have your own application that you want to accept payments through?
+The Fattmerchant API helps developers create a payment flow that’s perfect for their needs.